Khufu2/thegame/README.md

 ---

-## 🏆 Status Report: Frontend 100% Complete
+## 🏆 Status Report: Frontend 100% Complete + Prediction Models Enhanced

 The frontend for Sheena Sports is now **Feature Complete** for the MVP.
 All UI components, user flows, and mock interactions are implemented.
 The application is polished, responsive, and ready for backend integration.